 FC-ORB 1.0 has been implemented in C++ using ACE 5.4 on Linux.
 FC-ORB is based on the FCS/nORB middleware [18] which integrates a single-processor feedback control scheduling service and a light-weight real-time ORB middleware called nORB [30].
 FC-ORB is specialized for memory-constrained DRE systems by supporting a smaller set of features than general-purpose DRE middleware such as TAO.
 The entire FC-ORB middleware (excluding the code in ACE library and IDL library) is implemented in 7017 lines of C++ code.
-The controller is implemented in 1995 lines of C++ code.
-FC-ORB currently implements the control algorithm based on the constrained least square solver (lsqlin) in MATLAB.
-The controller process opens a MATLAB process at start time.
-In the end of each sampling period, the controller collects the utilizations from application processors and calls the solver in MATLAB with the utilizations as parameters.
-The solver computes the control input and return it to the controller.
-We choose the MAT-LAB solver as a proof of concept because it is a highly optimized and widely used solver.
-We plan to replace MAT-LAB with a native implementation of the solver in the future.
+The controller is implemented in 2089 lines of C++ code and a dynamically linked library that implements the constrained least square solver.
+We use MATLAB Compiler to create the dynamically linked library from lsqlin.m in the MATLAB1.
+At the end of each sampling period, the controller collects the utilizations from application processors and calls the lsqlin function in the dynamically linked library with the utilizations as parameters.
+The lsqlin function computes the control input and returns it to the controller.
 All the code is open-source and can be downloaded from http://deuce.doc.wustl.edu/FCS_nORB/FC-ORB/.